cesarams/blockreassurancerich/Readme.md

 * Install blockreassurancerich
 * Configure reassurance items like usual, while making use of the rich text editor to add links and stuff *(for design consistency, I would personally refrain from adding anything else but links, but you can go nuts if you want)*
 * Clear cache if you can't see the changes in the FO

+**One more thing:** the original blockreassurance module is hooked in the theme.yml file (themes/classic/config/theme.yml), meaning that if you upgrade Prestashop and you use the Classic theme, the original module will be reenabled after upgrade or if you switch themes.
+If you don't upgrade the theme, you can just replace "blockreassurance" with "blockreassurancerich" in theme.yml.